karfas/lt-socketio-client/README.md

-#Deep alpha.
+# Deep alpha.
 Only for developers.

+Docs will be available later.
+No production untill we fix these bugs:

+* No incoming data
+* No events